Sintra-Portugal.com

 Lisbon to Sintra

-The recommended means of travel to Sintra from Lisbon is by train, and there are two train services:
+The recommended way to travel to Sintra from Lisbon is by train.
+There are two services:

 • Rossio station (Lisbon) to Sintra